nickloman/nickloman.github.com/_posts/2013-05-02-use--x-with-bowtie2-to-set-minimum-and-maximum-insert-sizes-for-nextera-libraries.md

 I assume this relates also to the default setting for concordant alignments.

->By default, bowtie2 looks for discordant alignments if it cannot find any concordant alignments.
+>By default, bowtie2 looks for discordant alignments **if it cannot find any concordant alignments**.
 A discordant alignment is an alignment where both mates align uniquely, but that does not satisfy the paired-end constraints (--fr/--rf/--ff, -I, -X).
-This option disables that behavior.

 Interestingly this seems to be independent of the species used.
 I assume it relates more to the read length, in this